michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0084.md

 - adj: necessary for relief or supply
 - n: anything indispensable
 ### Family
-requisite: prerequisite, requisiteness, requisites+;prerequisite: prerequisites
+- requisite: prerequisite, requisiteness, requisites+
+- prerequisite: prerequisites
 ### Examples
 - Admittedly, many of us in media-land tend to lockstep to the same films, or throw in a requisite foreign outlier.
 - If the company were to secure the requisite permits to operate — and that’s a big if — it’s not clear that it would succeed.